tatd/legal-saas/README.md

 # legal-saas

-Backend API for managing customers and matters, and frontend to interact with the system
+Backend API for managing customers and matters, and frontend to interact with the system.